 Spoon Albums Ranked in Order of Awesomeness

-For the past two decades, Spoon has been as reliably great as any act in indie rock.
+Since their formation, Spoon has been as reliably great as any act in indie rock.
 The band’s catalog of consistency means that ranking Spoon’s albums in order of awesomeness is a game of inches – or maybe even a series of sneaks.

 In the waning days of grunge, Spoon was formed by singer/guitarist Britt Daniel and drummer Jim Eno, who have remained the band’s only constant members.
 The group began as a Pixies sound-alike, but a good one, with a knack for sharp songcraft and melodies (not just noise).
 Although the band’s major label romance ended in disaster – after only one album on Elektra – Daniel plundered his tortured soul to supply great songs.
 For 2001’s Girls Can Tell, he and Eno developed a minimalistic approach that would ground Spoon’s signature sound.